| 6 min read |

 Your managed service provider will work with you to decide what changes are needed to keep the program moving toward its goals.
 Technology, how services are delivered, personnel and even program scope may all change as part of the efforts to meet SLAs and create value.

 As the MSP matures, expansion and improvements often follow.
 This won’t be possible without the proper governance and escalation processes in place.
 Your project team should work directly with your managed services provider to collaborate on training and communication, reviewing and processing invoices, assessing dashboards and reporting metrics, and establishing processes for business improvement.

 A strong MSP governance model clarifies the roles of every individual involved in the program, both internally and externally.
 This is done by:

 - establishing escalation mechanisms

-An effective implementation ensures the program will start off in the right direction, but much more work is needed to make sure it delivers your end goals: to create a world-class contingent workforce that can lead to a competitive advantage.
+An effective MSP implementation ensures the program will start off in the right direction.
+But much more work is needed to make sure it delivers your end goals: to create a world-class contingent workforce that can lead to a competitive advantage.

 Unlock the complete 5-part MSP staffing series for insights on benefits, building a business case, change management, working with your provider and adding value to your program.